STAT545-UBC-hw-2018-19/hw05-ericjsanders/hw05Exploration.md

 -   Creating a New Visualization
 -   Converting Visualization to Plotly
 -   Writing Figures to File
+-   Bonus, Separating Locations in the City Column

 Loading in Data and Checking its Structure
 ==========================================